mcd500/teep-device/docs/build-environment.md

 ## How to select the build machine

+The development cycle of any software project has a loop of (*) build the source and running the software to find the bug, (*) write or revise the source to fix the bug.

+Having as short as possible of the time for conducting the above loop will increase development productivity dramatically.
+Shorter loop time will be able to achieve more iteration in an hour.
+High number of iterations per time is the key to productivity.

-It is essential to have a fast machine as much as possible for building the sources and using multiple terminals for efficient development.
+In projects such as the TEEP-Device development, it is essential to have a fast machine as much as possible for building the sources and using multiple terminals for efficient development.
 Selection of a fast computer is mandatory because the speed of the build machine affects the efficiency of the development.

-More Often developers using a laptop, are logging in to a fast remote computer and building the sources on the remote machine rather then on a local laptop.
+Oftenly developers using a laptop, are logging in to a fast remote computer and building the sources on the remote machine rather than on a local laptop.

-The three key components of the fast-build machine are CPU, storage, and memory size.
-T The laptop will be slower than the server or desktop machine because of the limited capability of the three key components.
+The three key components of the fast-build machine are speed of CPU, speed of storage, and memory size.
+The laptop will be slower than the server or desktop machines because of the limited capability of the three key components.

-The frequency of the CPU is above 3.8Ghz is ideal.
+The frequency of the CPU having above 3.8Ghz is ideal.
 The write speed of the storage has a significant impact on the build time.
-It is almost a must to use SSD than HDD and the SSD should be above 3000MB/s write speed which is only available with M.2 form factor with NVMe interface.
-The 32GB or higher memory size is recommended, since it will prevent disk swapping when running out of memory, significantly reducing the build speed.
-Please request reasonable development machines if you are working at a corporate or organization.
+It is almost a must to use SSD than HDD and the SSD should have above 3000MB/s write speed which is only available with M.2 form factor with NVMe interface.
+The 32GB or higher memory size is recommended, since it will reduce disk swapping occurring when running out of memory, which significantly increases the build time.
+Please request reasonable development machines if you are working at a corporate or an organization.

 Some Examples of high-end machines: HPE ProLiant DL325 Gen10 with AMD EPYC 7302P 16-Core Processor, PowerEdge R7515 with AMD EPYC 7402P 24-Core Processor